Thursday, 27 October 2016

 • How generous is this religious teaching?

 • How often do I suggest generosity to those younger?
-(If you're a parent: how often do you advise your kids to be generous, and demonstrate it?)
+(If you're a parent: how often do you advise your kids to be generous?
+How often do I demonstrate it?)

 • How often do I pronounce or write the words "generosity" and "generous"?